stefansundin/go-lambda-gateway/README.md

 You need to set `_LAMBDA_SERVER_PORT` when running your lambda to make it listen for requests on a port.

+Note: Beware of the capitalization of your headers.
+This program uses Go's `net/http` server, which will normalize the capitalization of your headers according to its own `CanonicalHeaderKey` function, whereas Amazon API Gateway does not manipulate the capitalization at all (but if you send the same header multiple times with different capitalization, it will use the first capitalization).

 Based on https://github.com/djhworld/go-lambda-invoke.